pcamilojunior/outsystems-hooks-utils/README.md

 # OutSystems Hooks Utils

-- List of Hooks that can save your life in day a day using Cordova plugins :)
+- A compilation of Cordova plugin hooks that can potentially be life-saving in your day-to-day activities. :)

 ## Introduction
 Cordova Hooks represent special scripts which could be added by application and plugin developers or even by your own build system to customize cordova commands.